 All students, while on campus, are expected to abide by the following:

-- Beer and wine are permitted in students’ rooms only in 610 Huntington, 555 Huntington, Edwards Hall, Rodgers Hall, and Vancouver and Louis Prang apartments and only if every resident of the room is 21 years old or older and the living area is registered as wet.
+- Beer and wine are permitted in students’ rooms only in 610 Huntington, 555 Huntington, Edwards Hall, Rodgers Hall, Apartments@525 and Vancouver and Louis Prang apartments and only if 66% of the living area is 21 and has completed the Responsible User registration process.
 No alcoholic beverages in the Baker, Evans Way, or Tudbury residence halls.

-- Registered wet suites or apartments are permitted to have six beers, six pre-measured/pre-packaged beverage such as “Mike’s Lemonade” or one 1.5 liter bottle of wine per resident.
+- Registered Responsible User suites or apartments are permitted to have six beers, six pre-measured/pre-packaged beverage such as “Mike’s Lemonade” or one 1.5 liter bottle of wine or their equivalents per resident.

-- No hard alcohol.
+- No hard alcohol in any form.
 No kegs, beer balls or any type of common source alcohol.